capjamesg/getsitemap/README.md

 This project may be useful if you are building a search crawler or sitemap URL status code validators.

+You can read the documentation for this project on Read the Docs.

 ## License

 This project is licensed under the [MIT License](LICENSE).